 - guidance on best practice on-job training

 - flexibility - within a determined ratio - to identify the level of supervision required, based on the training activity being undertaken by an apprentice or trainee

 The Commission is committed to ensuring quality supervision and on-job training for all apprentices and trainees in South Australia and the new Guidelines will provide direction to employers and their supervisors about the requirements for the training of apprentices and trainees in the workplace.

 The new Guidelines will establish the minimum requirements employers need to meet to fulfil their obligations to apprentices and trainees under the Training and Skills Development Act 2008 and the training contract.
 They will not displace, override or change an employer’s obligations under the WHS Act, which is administered by SafeWork SA.

-Stakeholders including employers, apprentices, trainees, and employee and employer associations contributed to the consultation through the completion of online surveys, face-to-face meetings and written submissions.
-Feedback gathered will be summarised in a report for the Commission, together with any recommendations for changes to the proposed Guidelines, before a decision is made on their final form.
+In late 2019, the Commission undertook a comprehensive review of the earlier Guidelines and developed draft amendments that were the subject of public consultation carried out across much of 2020.
+Stakeholders, including employers, apprentices, trainees, and employee and employer associations, contributed to the consultation through the completion of online surveys, face-to-face meetings and written submissions.
+Feedback was summarised in a report for the Commission.